 Gluten Free Pizza Dough Recipe (That Actually Works!)

-Pizza night doesn’t have to end when you go gluten free!
-With the right flour blend and a few tricks, you can create a soft, chewy gluten free pizza base that holds its toppings and gives you that perfect crispy crust.
-Whether you’re baking in a regular oven or using an outdoor pizza oven like the Ooni (a backyard favourite), this recipe will help you bring back the joy of homemade pizza.
+Pizza night doesn’t have to end when you go gluten free.
+With the right flour blend and a few simple tips, you can make a soft, chewy gluten-free pizza base that holds its toppings and delivers a crisp, golden crust.
+Whether you’re using your kitchen oven or firing up an outdoor pizza oven, this gluten-free pizza dough is an easy, reliable option that brings the joy back to homemade pizza nights.

 Ingredients (makes 2 medium pizzas)